paladini/aa-daily-reflections-database/examples/README.md

 All examples showcase the following operations:

 ### 1. **Today's Reflection**
-Get the current day's reflection in any language.
+Get the current day's reflection in any of the 4 supported languages.

 ### 2. **Multilingual Display**
-Beautiful side-by-side comparison of the same reflection in English, Spanish, and French with enhanced formatting including:
+Beautiful side-by-side comparison of the same reflection in **English, Spanish, French, and Brazilian Portuguese** with enhanced formatting including:
 - Bordered text boxes
 - Proper text wrapping
 - Unicode flags and emojis
 - Centered headers

 ### 3. **Random Reflection**
-Retrieve a random reflection for inspiration.
+Retrieve a random reflection for inspiration in any language.

 ### 4. **Search Functionality**
-Search across titles, quotes, and reflection text.
+Search across titles, quotes, and reflection text in any language (examples include searches in both English and Portuguese).

 ### 5. **Database Statistics**
-Get counts by language and other metrics.
+Get counts by language and other metrics for all 4 languages.

+## 🌐 Language Support

+Each example demonstrates:
+- **🇺🇸 English** - Original AA reflections
+- **🇪🇸 Spanish** - Reflexiones diarias en español
+- **🇫🇷 French** - Réflexions quotidiennes en français
+- **🇧🇷 Portuguese (Brazil)** - Reflexões diárias em português brasileiro

 ## 🎨 Enhanced Pretty Printing

 All examples feature:
 - **Unicode borders** and decorative elements
 - **Text wrapping** for readability
-- **Multi-language support** with flag emojis
+- **Multi-language support** with flag emojis (🇺🇸🇪🇸🇫🇷🇧🇷)
 - **Formatted dates** in local format
 - **Structured layout** for easy reading